Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 Compliance work is repetitive, detailed, and follows strict processes, making it ideal for deepagents.

-In audit preparation, an intelligent agent may:
+In audit preparation, an deep agent may:

 - Parse regulatory requirements